 Critics United Mission Statement

-We offer honest, blunt criticism regarding stories and their adherence to the rules.
+We offer honest, blunt criticism and reviews regarding stories and their adherence to the rules.
 We are not a flame group intent on starting flame wars or arguments with other ff.net members.
 We will defend the content of our reviews, but do not seek to start wars for the sake of arguing.
 We are not a bully or vigilante group.
 We do not target specific writers and will only focus on one of their stories even if they have more than one fic in violation.
 We are not in the business of hunting trolls.
 We will report on identified trollfics at our discretion, but nothing more.
 Trolls will merely open another account if one is removed.
 It is better to ignore them.

 More than one member will leave additional reviews on a story if we feel the writer did not get the message with their first warning.
 We do not accept excuses such as "Everyone is doing it!" or "This site's motto is to inspire creativity!" or "Rules are made to be broken!"
 Every person who joins ff.net does so for the privilege of posting their work, it is not a right.
 Therefore, the established rules and T.O.S. we all agreed to should be respected or appealed through the proper channels.